 At the helm of Tim Ho Wan @ I12 is Chef Mak Kwai Pui.
-It originated in Hong Kong, and has a Michelin Guide entry.
-But it replaced our beloved Din Tai Fung.
+It originated in Hong Kong and has a Michelin Guide entry.
+But it replaced our beloved Din Tai Fung or Yi Dian Xin.
 A mecca for us.
-We were so happy when that opened at I12, now we have to go to Parkway for our nearest place.
-We have been eating at this place continually for the 9 years we have lived in Singapore – read the reviews of that place here and here.
+We were so happy when that opened at I12, now we have to go to Parkway Parade for our nearest place.
+We have been eating at this place continually for the 9 years we have lived in Singapore.

-Tim Ho Wan @ I12 state on their web site; “Tim Ho Wan, the Top Hong Kong Dim Sum has finally arrived in Singapore that defied all odds to gain an entry in the Michelin guide.
-Its best and cheap Dim Sum have won the plaudits of food critics and therefore the hearts of epicureans round the world.”
+Tim Ho Wan @ I12 states on their website; “Tim Ho Wan, the Top Hong Kong Dim Sum has finally arrived in Singapore that defied all odds to gain an entry in the Michelin guide.
+Its best and cheap Dim Sum have won the plaudits of food critics and therefore the hearts of epicureans around the world.”
 Righto then, best me and the gang get over there and try this place out.
 Does it compare and stack up against Din Tae Fung?

 Now I will absolutely applaud the cost.
 We had 7 dishes and 4 drinks and it came to a paltry $66.
 Now that for a restaurant anywhere in Singapore is damned good.
-We done for that Tim Ho Wan @ I12.
 The queues were the same as Din Tai Fung, and this place only has one floor now – I thought we’d be waiting longer.
 But we finally got in and sat down.
 It is a very small menu in comparison to our mates, very small actually.
 It is limited on drink choices too.
 Not much choice there at all, and only two desserts to choose from.

 But to the food of Tim Ho Wan @ I12.
 What did we consume today?

 These are a MUST.
 We had 6 of them in total.
 Sweet, crisp pastry, with gooey and chewy inside, and delicious char siew.
 Dip in a little soy and boom, you get textures, you get sweet, you get savoury.
 These are absolutely delicious.
-Just for these I would come back to Tim Ho Wan @ I12.
+Just for these, I would come back to Tim Ho Wan @ I12.
 I really would, absolutely gorgeous.
-I used to love to buy these at the other Hong Kong dim sum restaurant that is now the new Holiday Inn at Katong, but their services ended up being so shit we avoided going and and now they are closed.
+I used to love to buy these at the other Hong Kong dim sum restaurant that is now the new Holiday Inn at Katong next to Roxy Square, but their services ended up being so bad we avoided going and now they are closed.
 So to have my beloved buns back on a menu somewhere made me a happy boy today!!!

 Last but not least were the beef balls with beancurd skin.
-Poor little Jude didn’t take to Tim Ho Wan @ I12 food se tried to get these as last result.
+Poor little Jude didn’t take to Tim Ho Wan @ I12 food he tried to get these as the last result.
 But even these he spat out.
-These were great though, steam beef with lemon grass (if I am not wrong) and herbs.
-Delicious with a little soy sauce dip dip.
-Bloody good in fact!
+These were great though, steam beef with lemongrass (if I am not wrong) and herbs.
+Delicious with a little soy sauce dip.
+Rally good in fact!